kmagiera/babel-watch/README.md

     -c, --config-file [string]     Babel config file path --clear-console                If set, will clear console on each restart.
-Restart message will not be shown --before-restart <command>     Set a custom command to be run before each restart, for example "npm run lint" --no-colors                    Don't use console colors
+Restart message will not be shown --before-restart <command>     Set a custom command to be run before each restart, for example "npm run lint" --restart-timeout <ms>         Set the maximum time to wait before forcing a restart.
+Useful if your app does graceful cleanup. (default: 2000)
+    --no-colors                    Don't use console colors
     --restart-command <command>    Set a string to issue a manual restart.
 Set to `false` to pass stdin directly to process. (default: "rs")
     --no-debug-source-maps         When using "--inspect" options, inline source-maps are automatically turned on.
 Set this option to disable that behavior